 One of the many attractions offered at Perry’s Cave and Family Fun Center, the Antique Car Museum is both fascinating and fun!
-Put-in-Bay has a long tradition of celebrating vintage cars and roadsters thanks in large part of Charles “Skip” Duggan.
-He helped curate this museum with all the cars currently on display.
+Put-in-Bay has a long tradition of celebrating vintage cars and roadsters like those you see at this link.
+Experts helped curate this museum with all the cars currently on display.

 Charles “Skip” Duggan thoughtfully collected this collection of antique cars.
 Skip began antique car parades on Sunday afternoon and welcomed everyone to join the parade and fun with an antique and/or vintage vehicle.
 Every Sunday afternoon on Langram Rd., just south of the Miller Boat Line Lime Kiln Dock, island vehicle holders meet at the old Twine Shanty.